Quick Answer

 Not necessarily.

 The YeloDeer YD-MH-04D is a portable off-grid heating solution.
-It can be used as supplemental heat or temporary heat when installed safely.
+It can be used as supplemental heat or temporary heat when installed and operated safely.

 FAQ